nathanle/cloudzero-anycost-example/README.md

 ## Usage Examples

 To use the `anycost_example.py` script to transform the cost data to CBF, run the command as described in the [Running the Script](#running-the-script) section.

-The script then optionally uploads the example CBF to an AnyCost Stream connection.
-To upload the data:

-1. Enter `y` at the prompt.
-2. Enter your AnyCost Stream connection ID.
-3. Enter your CloudZero API key.

-The script sends the example CBF data to CloudZero, which processes the first ingest of data.

-You can view the data in CloudZero by navigating to [Settings](https://app.cloudzero.com/organization/connections) and selecting your connection from the **Billing Connections** table.

-On the connection details page, the **Status** changes from **Pending Data** to **Healthy** after CloudZero has finished processing the data.
-Note that this can take several hours.

 ## Contributing